Search for a rare disease

 Other search option(s)

-Jacobsen syndrome is a multiple congenital anomaly/mental retardation (MCA/MR) contiguous gene syndrome caused by partial deletion of the long arm of chromosome 11.
+A multiple congenital anomaly/mental retardation (MCA/MR) contiguous gene syndrome caused by partial deletion of the long arm of chromosome 11.

 To date, over 200 cases have been reported in the literature.
 The prevalence is estimated at 1/100,000 births, with a female/male ratio of 2:1.